Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Abstract

 \section{Abstract}

-We present {\projname}, a novel approach to adapting pre-trained language models (LMs) to perform speech continuation.
-By leveraging pre-trained speech encoders, our model generates both text and speech outputs with the entire system being trained end-to-end operating directly on spectrograms.
-Training the entire model in the spectrogram domain simplifies our speech continuation system versus existing cascade methods which use discrete speech representations.
-We further show our method surpasses existing spoken language models both in semantic content and speaker preservation while also benefiting from the knowledge transferred from pre-existing models.
-Audio samples can be found in our website \url{https://michelleramanovich.github.io/spectron/spectron}
+We present Spectron, a novel approach to adapting pre-trained large language models (LLMs) to perform spoken question answering (QA) and speech continuation.
+By endowing the LLM with a pre-trained speech encoder, our model becomes able to take speech inputs and generate speech outputs.
+The entire system is trained end-to-end and operates directly on spectrograms, simplifying our architecture.
+Key to our approach is a training objective that jointly supervises speech recognition, text continuation, and speech synthesis using only paired speech-text pairs, enabling a `cross-modal' chain-of-thought within a single decoding pass.
+Our method surpasses existing spoken language models in speaker preservation and semantic coherence.
+Furthermore, the proposed model improves upon direct initialization in retaining the knowledge of the original LLM as demonstrated through spoken QA datasets.
+We release our audio samples and spoken QA dataset via our website.\footnote{\href{https://michelleramanovich.github.io/spectron/spectron}{https://michelleramanovich.github.io/spectron/spectron}}